Target Audience: All beautiful people on this planet.

 Any problem that will make you or your site look stupid or incompetent or untrustworthy is a high priority and should be fixed in current or next sprint.

-1. System is not accepting valid Coupon codes while checkout.
+1. The system is not accepting valid Coupon codes while checkout.

 “Affects a moderate set of users and/or moderate range of system functionality”